The Lord of the Rings: The Rings of Power: Development

-In July 2017, a lawsuit was settled between Warner Bros., the studio behind Peter Jackson's The Lord of the Rings and The Hobbit film trilogies, and the estate of author J. R. R. Tolkien upon whose books those films were based.
-With the two sides "on better terms", they began offering the rights to a potential television series based on Tolkien's The Lord of the Rings to several outlets, including Amazon, Netflix, and HBO, with a starting price of US$200 million.
-HBO pitched a remake of the Lord of the Rings films which Tolkien's estate was not interested in, and Netflix pitched multiple connected series focusing on characters such as Aragorn and Gandalf which reportedly "completely freaked out the estate".
-Amazon did not pitch a specific story but promised to work closely with the Tolkien Estate so they could "protect Tolkien's legacy", which they were unable to do with previous adaptations.
+In July 2017, a lawsuit was settled between Warner Bros., the studio behind Peter Jackson's The Lord of the Rings (2001–2003) and The Hobbit (2012–2014) film trilogies, and the estate of author J. R. R. Tolkien upon whose books those films were based.
+With the two sides "on better terms", they began offering the rights to a potential television series based on Tolkien's The Lord of the Rings (1954–55) to several outlets, including Amazon, Netflix, and HBO, with a starting price of US$200 million.
+HBO pitched a remake of the Lord of the Rings films which the estate was not interested in.
+Netflix pitched multiple connected series focusing on characters such as Aragorn and Gandalf which "completely freaked out the estate".
+Amazon did not pitch a specific story but promised to work closely with the estate to "protect Tolkien's legacy", which the estate felt they were unable to do with previous adaptations.
 Amazon emerged as the frontrunner by September 2017 and entered negotiations.
-Uncommonly for programming developments at the studio, Amazon CEO Jeff Bezos was personally involved with the negotiations.
-Bezos was a personal fan of The Lord of the Rings, and had previously given Amazon Studios a mandate to develop an ambitious fantasy series of comparable scale to HBO's Game of Thrones.
+Uncommonly for programming developments, Amazon CEO Jeff Bezos was personally involved with the negotiations.
+Bezos was a personal fan of The Lord of the Rings, and had previously given Amazon Studios a mandate to develop an ambitious fantasy series of comparable scale to HBO's Game of Thrones (2011–2019).

 On November 13, 2017, Amazon acquired the global television rights for close to US$250 million.
 Industry commentators described this amount—before any production costs and without any creative talent attached to the project—as "insane", although some considered the project to be more of a reputational risk for Amazon than a financial one due to Bezos's wealth.
 Amazon's streaming service Amazon Prime Video gave a multi-season commitment to the series that was believed to be for five seasons, with the possibility of a spin-off series as well.
 Despite this, Prime Video had to give a formal greenlight to future seasons before work could begin on them.
 The budget was expected to be in the range of US$100–150 million per season, and was likely to eventually exceed US$1 billion which would make it the most expensive television series ever made.
 Warner Bros.
 Television was not involved in the project because Amazon Studios wanted to produce it themselves.
-Amazon was working with the Tolkien Estate, the Tolkien Trust, HarperCollins, and New Line Cinema (the Warner Bros. division who produced the films).
-New Line was reportedly included to allow the use of material from the films.
-The Tolkien Estate imposed creative restrictions on the series, and the deal stipulated that production begin within two years.
+Amazon was working with the Tolkien Estate, the Tolkien Trust, HarperCollins, and New Line Cinema.
+New Line, the Warner Bros. division that produced the films, was reportedly included to allow the use of material from the films in the series.
+The estate imposed creative restrictions on the series, and the deal stipulated that production begin within two years.